 We already had a research page, highlighting recent research and case studies, which directed readers to blog posts to delve deeper.

 For this particular page, the client wanted to highlight student projects, courses, and other news that wasn’t research by professors.

-Each time someone visited the page, they would view a random piece of content in the two page sections.
+Each time someone visited the page, they would view a random piece of content in the sections.

 The content could be anything: video, imagery, graphs, text from external sites.